 Docker is a containerization technology, while virtual machines are full-fledged servers with an independent operating system.
 Docker containers include only the necessary components to run an application, while VMs include a full operating system.
 This makes docker containers much lighter and faster than VMs.

-Docker containers and virtual machine are both technologies used to run applications in an isolated environment.
+Both Docker containers and virtual machine runs can enable a production environment for software development in an isolated environment.
 Both have their own advantages and disadvantages.

 Docker can be run on any platform that supports docker, while VMs require a hypervisor.
 This makes docker more portable than a virtual machine and makes it less resource intensive.